Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Stop 6 – Jaipur City Palace

-• Tip: Ask your rickshaw driver or guide to point out the royal entrance gate to the palace.
-This gate is never open to the public and is only for the royal family.
+While exploring the area, keep an eye out for the majestic royal entrance gate.
+This specific gate is never open to the public and is reserved exclusively for the use of the royal family.

 Entry to the City Palace in Jaipur 2 day itinerary for Jaipur.